helendaisy/milestone-band-project/README.md

     - Click the submit button to confirm no error message is received.

 6. Footer
-    - Click each link to confirm they work and open in new windows. **The facebook link was not working when tested due to a spelling error, this was corrected and now works**
+    - Click each link to confirm they work and open in new windows. **The Facebook link was not working when tested due to a spelling error, this was corrected and now works.**
     - Click the *Envelope* icon to confirm it takes you to the *Keep In Touch* subscribe section.
     - Resize the window to confirm the footer is responsive and headers go from vertical line to one on top of the other on mobile devices.